wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.07.03 =
+//TODO updated-by
+* PRO: Fixed ordering in a view set to show a single entry
+* PRO: Fixed adding new filters to views
+* PRO: Allow a low-level user to edit entries submitted by another user when the setting is turned on, even if they have not submitted an entry themselves
+* PRO: Fixed data from entries fields across multiple pages

 = 1.07.02 =
 * Added form switcher to nav and other UI enhancements
 * Remove slashes from a single entry retrieved from cache